 Ask the landlord to install systems for monitoring and improving IAQ

 Air quality can depreciate without leaving visible signs; poor air quality is not always accompanied by outward evidence.
-You need technology to help you monitor indoor air quality in real-time.
-Alternatively, you can ask the landlord to install HEPPA filters and/or ultraviolet UV-C light technology inside the HVAC system to capture and/or kill viruses that were circulating in the air.
+You need technology to help you monitor indoor air quality in real time.
+Alternatively, you can ask the landlord to install HEPA filters and/or ultraviolet UV-C light technology inside the HVAC system to capture and/or kill viruses that are circulating in the air.

 Pay attention to equipment maintenance